ajlopatkin/spock-analysis-pipeline/README.md

 The following data has been included for the purpose of reproducing results and demonstrating code functionality:
 - Analysis: 2 raw plate images each from Replicates 2 and 3
-- Plotting/Comparison: Process and compiled results from all plates and all replicates
+- Plotting/Comparison: Processed and compiled results from all plates and all replicates

 To run the code, follow the guidelines below:
 ## Analysis